bradwestness/bradwestness.github.io/_posts/2019/2019-01-15-tuesdays-with-bernie-no-8-namesakes.md

 These names really bear no connection to the team *or* to the place they play.
 These are the "I named my dog 'Fudge' because it's brown" of team namesakes.

 #### 1st Place: Chicago Cubs
 Officially adopted a nickname given by the Chicago Daily News in 1907, before which they were confusingly *also* the Chicago White Stockings (though the two teams were in unaffiliated leagues at the time).
+In this group because there doesn't really seem to be any particular *reason* for the Cubs nickname, other than that Chicago newspapers need to distinguish between the two "White Stockings" teams, and bears are not unique to the Chicago area.

+It is nice that the city's NFL and MLB teams are on a joint theme, but the football team moved to Chicago 14 years after the Cubs officially changed their name to "Cubs."

 #### 2nd Place: Chicago White Sox
 Named because they wore white socks.
 They were the White Stockings until 1904, when they officially adopted the "Sox" spelling often used in newspaper headlines at the time.